-The Board requires that incoming money is tracked at GMCS in accordance with GASB practices and laws of the Commonwealth of Pennsylvania.
+The Board requires that incoming money be tracked at GMCS in accordance with GASB practices and laws of the Commonwealth of Pennsylvania.
 It is the role of the CEO to implement procedures to prevent the mishandling of cash.
 An audit will be performed at least once a year by the Finance Committee and board treasurer to ensure accurate accounting practices are being implemented and all transactions are being recorded.

-Conflict of Interest Policy - Federal Funds: Selection, Award and Administration of Contracts
+Conflict of Interest Policy - Federal Funds: Selection, Award and Administration of Contracts conflicts of interest and governing the actions of its employees engaged in the selection, award, and administration of contracts.